xtanaa001/academic-kickstart/content/authors/admin/_index.md

 # I study the interplay between online algorithms, mechanism design, and machine learning, with a focus on applications in networked systems and platforms (e.g., computer networks, cloud computing, smart grid,and smart mobility).
 For more details about my work, please see [Research](/research) page.

 # ranging from changing and possibly self-interested user behaviors, to network connectivity and resource availability

+# My research primarily focuses on analyzing and optimizing the performance of networked systems in the presence of self-interested users, where the design of incentives tends to play an important role in encouraging user interactions so as to achieve system optimum.
 ---

 I am a postdoc at the [Dept. of Electrical & Computer Engineering](https://www.ece.utoronto.ca), [University of Toronto](https://utoronto.ca), hosted by Prof. [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).